tatianegercina/FinTech/01-Lesson-Plans/18-Blockchain/2/LessonPlan.md

 ### Class Objectives

-By the end of the class, students be able to:
+By the end of the class, students will be able to:

 * Describe what cryptography is used for.